Dunalley Waterfront Cafe and Gallery

 Evercreech Forest Reserve is a beautiful natural reserve located in Northern Tasmania.
 Enjoy a picnic or barbecue in the shady canopy of the world's tallest white gums (over 90 metres high) and explore the short bushland walking tracks through forest and alongside the headwaters of the South Esk River.
 Nearby are the Mathinna Falls Forest Reserve and the Griffin Camping Area.
 These north-east forest reserves are attractive spots to break your journey on the A4 between the Midland Highway and the east coast.
 To reach them, turn left on the B43 at Fingal towards Mathinna.
 An interesting alternative route continues beyond Mathinna, taking gravel roads through the Mt Victoria Forest Reserve to reach the rich north-east farmlands at Ringarooma.

-Exploring your Health and Wellness, hosted by the Hillwood Road Meditation Skills Centre
+Exploring your Spirituality, hosted by the Hillwood Road Meditation Skills Centre